galaxyofdrones/galaxyofdrones/README.md

 ## Links

-The project is available [on Koodilab](https://koodilab.com).
+The project is available on [Koodilab](https://koodilab.com).

-The gamer and developer guides is available [on Website](https://galaxyofdrones.com/gamer-guide/).
+The gamer and developer guides is available on [GitHub](https://github.com/galaxyofdrones/docs).

 ## Reporting Issues